JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

-# Self-Hosting N8N on the Google Cloud with Auto-Updates
+# ♦️Self-Hosting N8N on the Google Cloud with Auto-Updates
 Guide on how to fully self-host n8n in a GCP project with up to no monthly costs (depending on the workflows you might pay networking costs, see: [GCP Network Pricing](https://cloud.google.com/vpc/network-pricing)) as well as auto-update the Docker image whenever the open-source GitHub repo of n8n has another release.
 The only two things you need to replicate this process 100% are a **credit/debit card** and a **domain**.

-# Step 1: Setting up the GCP
+# 📍Step 1: Setting up the GCP

 1. Go to cloud.google.com and click on Console
 2. Click on Try for free